NaikPranali/Explore-US-Bikeshare-Data/Readme.txt

-Project  Overview:

-In this Bikeshare project, I have written a Python Script to explore the data of three cities in USA.
+In this project, I have written a Python Script to explore the data of three cities in USA.
 And I have calculated descriptive statistics data  with the help of user interface.